 $$ \theta_{\text{new}} = \theta - \alpha \sum_{i = 1}^{N} (y^{(i)} - \theta^{T}\phi(x^{(i)}))\phi( x^{(i)}) $$Normally we would need to explicitly compute the product every single time, but we know that if the feature map is too large this would be infeasible.

 But if we note that $\theta$ could be written by a linear combination of the features, then this problem will solve itself!
-Let’s say there are some $\beta_{1}, \dots, \beta_{n}$ such that $\theta_{0} = \sum_{i = 1}^{N} \beta_{i}\phi(x^{(i)})$ We claim that $\theta$ will always be a linear combination.
-If this is true then we just need to store a number that grows with $N$, not with the number of features $n$, which is exponential in the number of the polynomial dimensions!
-It should be easy to prove by induction that this is indeed true.
+Let’s say there are some $\beta_{1}, \dots, \beta_{n}$ such that $\theta_{0} = \sum_{i = 1}^{N} \beta_{i}\phi(x^{(i)})$.
+It can be shown by induction that the new $\theta$ updated using gradient descent will always be a linear combination.
+With this in mind, we just need to store a number that grows with $N$, not with the number of features $n$.
 But then we can rewrite the update rule in the following way:

 $$ \theta_{new} = \sum_{i = 1}^{N} \beta_{i}\phi(x^{(i)}) - \alpha \sum_{i = 1}^{N} (y^{(i)} - ( \sum_{j = 1}^{N} \beta_{j}\phi(x^{(j)}))\phi(x^{(i)}))\phi( x^{(i)}) = \sum_{i = 1}^{N} \left( \beta_{i} - \alpha (y^{(i)} - ( \sum_{j = 1}^{N} \beta_{j}\phi(x^{(j)})^{T})\phi(x^{(i)}) \right) \phi(x^{(i)}) $$The part inside the big curve braces are our new $\beta$s!
 Let’s write it in a clearer manner here: our update rule is now: